koto-lang/koto/crates/cli/docs/language_guide.md

 When looking for a module, `import` will look for a `.koto` file with a matching name, or for a folder with a matching name that contains a `main.koto` file.

-e.g. When an `import foo` expression is run, then a `foo.koto` file will be looked for in the same location as the current script, and if `foo.koto` isn't found then the runtime will look for `foo/main.koto`.
+E.g. When an `import foo` expression is run, then a `foo.koto` file will be looked for in the same location as the current script, and if `foo.koto` isn't found then the runtime will look for `foo/main.koto`.